c4spar/deno-cliffy/prompt/README.md

 ### Dynamic Prompts

-You can dynamicly control the flow of the prompt list with the `before` and `after` callbacks which works like a middleware function.
+You can dynamically control the flow of the prompt list with the `before` and `after` callbacks which works like a middleware function.
 The first argument is the `result` object and the second argument a `next()` method.
 The next method calls the next prompt in the list if no argument is passed to it.
 To jump to a